Custom software & automations · built & owned

 Own software that works.

-Custom software, built around how your business actually runs, that you own outright.
-Shipped in weeks for a fixed price, by the person writing the code, not a project manager.
+Custom software and the automations that run the busywork behind it, built around how your business actually runs, that you own outright. apps, automations, and AI agents shipped in weeks for a fixed price, by the person writing the code, not a project manager.

-Book a free build call 30 minutes.
+Book a free build call See what is possible 30 minutes.
 No pitch.
 No pressure.

 40+ apps shipped · React · Supabase · Vercel · You own 100% of the code